-With the current crop of high-performance and very affordable desktop computer components, it is not very difficult to assemble an extremely high performance workstation for SQL Server 2012 development and testing at a very reasonable cost.
-Depending on how much of a purist you are and what your available budget is, you can take several different routes to get this accomplished.
+With the existing supply of high-performance and very affordable desktop computer components, it is not very difficult to assemble an extremely high performance workstation for SQL Server 2014 development and testing at a very reasonable cost.
+Depending on how much performance you want and what your available budget is, you can take several different routes to get this accomplished.

-At the high end of the spectrum, you can get a dual-socket, Socket 2011 motherboard, with two Intel Xeon E5-2600 series processors and a rather large quantity of ECC DDR3 RAM, and several data center-class SSDs, and spend a pretty significant amount of money.
-At the lower end of the spectrum, you can put together a system with a single Intel Core i7-3770K processor, 32GB of non-ECC DDR3 RAM, and a single high-performance, 6Gbps consumer-class SSD, and have a system with more processing power than many existing Production database servers.
-It is really not difficult to to do!
+At the high end of the spectrum, you can get a dual-socket, Socket 2011 motherboard, with two Intel Xeon E5-2600 v2 product family processors and a rather large quantity of ECC DDR3 RAM, and several data center-class SSDs, and spend a pretty significant amount of money.
+At the lower end of the spectrum, you can put together a system with a single Intel Core i7-4770K processor, 32GB of non-ECC DDR3 RAM, and a single high-performance, 6Gbps consumer-class SSD, and have a system with more processing power than many existing Production database servers.
+It is really not very difficult to to do!

 If you are going to build a desktop system from scratch, you need eight basic components:

 - Storage (Hard Drive or SSD)

 - Discrete Video Card (optional, not really necessary in most cases)